Dragon8029/100-days-of-code/Attempt4.md

 *Oct 21, 2018*

 Finished up the ES6 section from @freeCodeCamp.
 Next up, Regular Expressions.
 Also completed a @GitHub Learning Lab course on using Markdown.
 Also completed chapter 1 in *JavaScript & JQuery* book by *Jon Duckett*.

+---

+## A4D47:
+*Oct 22, 2018*

+Found myself short on time the last couple days.
+Managed to complete a GitHub Learning Lab course on using GitHub.